More on the Malthusian Worldview

 Mostly Malthus thinks that the food supply serves as a binding constraint.
 Since the population stubbornly tries to grow beyond it, famine has to push it back down.
 So many have to starve to death that maximum fertility is effectively replacement fertility and the population stabilizes by brute force.

 Once it has hit the upper bound, the population can only grow in lockstep with the food supply, but finds itself practically always at the brink of starvation.
-One consequence of this is that there are only a certain number of slots: one person can only be there because some other is kicked out of existence.
+One consequence of this is that there are only a certain number of slots: one person can only be there because some other person is kicked out of existence.
 Malthus has a blunt way of putting this later in his essay (cf. X.29, my highlight):

 It has appeared, that from the inevitable laws of our nature, some human beings must suffer from want.
 These are the unhappy persons who, in the great lottery of life, have drawn a blank.